nephio-project/docs/user-guide/exercises.md

 If you wanted to, you could have used the `--save` option to add the `set-labels` call to the package pipeline.
-This would mean that function gets called whenever the server saves the package; if you added new resources later, they would also get labeled.
+This would mean that function gets called whenever the server saves the package.
+If you added new resources later, they would also get labeled.

 In any case, you now can push the package with the labels applied back to the